Nonreciprocity and odd viscosity in chiral active fluids: Conclusions

 The study of chiral active matter has increased interest in odd viscosity dramatically in recent years, from pure theoretical work~\cite{MarLub2021,Abanov2018,Abanov2021,Banerjee2017} to molecular dynamic simulations~\cite{VitelliKubo} and experimental work~\cite{Irvine2019}.
 So far, and quite surprisingly, there is no evidence that odd terms in the viscosity breaks Onsager relations.
-In our recent work~\cite{MarLub2021} we proposed a microscopic model for odd viscosity in active matter, which reproduced an odd viscosity that obeys Onsager relations in the total momentum stress tensor.
-For that purpose we have used the CG total momentum density, which accounts for both the center-of-mass linear momentum density and the angular momentum density.
-Importantly, when measuring surface forces in a fluid with spinning particles, these must be determined using the stress tensor of the total momentum density rather than the one related to the CM momentum density.
+In our recent work~\cite{MarLub2021} we proposed a microscopic model for odd viscosity in active matter, which reproduced an odd viscosity that obeys Onsager relations in the hydrodynamic momentum stress tensor.
+For that purpose we have used the coarse-grained hydrodynamic momentum density, which accounts for both the center-of-mass linear momentum density and the SAM density.

-In this paper we directly CG the kinetic energy which results in somewhat different results.
-The CM stress tensor does not contain any trace of the angular momentum density and therefore has no odd viscosity.
+In this paper we directly coarse-grain the kinetic energy which results in somewhat different results.
+The reactive part of the CM stress tensor does not contain any trace of the SAM density and therefore has no odd viscosity.
 It trivially obeys Onsager reciprocal relations.
-However, the CM momentum density does affect the dynamics of the angular momentum density.
+However, the CM momentum density does affect the reactive part of the dynamics of the angular momentum density.
 This, by itself is a manifestation of non-reciprocity.
-Indeed, when writing the dynamics of the total momentum density, which includes both CM linear momentum density and angular momentum density, odd viscosity appears together with an odd pressure and two other terms that couple vorticity to shears involving the direction of $\vecl$.
-We, therefore, conclude that the mere existence of a non-vanishing angular momentum density breaks Onsager reciprocal relations and gives rise to odd viscosity.
+Indeed, when writing the reactive part of the dynamics of the hydrodynamic momentum density, which includes both CM linear momentum density and SAM density, odd viscosity appears together with an odd pressure and two other terms that couple vorticity to shears involving the direction of $\vecl$.
+We, therefore, conclude that the mere existence of a non-vanishing SAM density breaks Onsager reciprocal relations and gives rise to odd viscosity.
 Unlike our previous work~\cite{MarLub2021}, using our direct CG approach we find that there are no new excitations in a 3D fluid (or gas) of non-interacting spinning constituents.
 Instead, a longitudinal wave will always be accompanied by a transverse wave, but not vice versa, thus breaking Onsager reciprocity.
 To verify the discrepancy between our two CG approaches we have verified our current results using a kinetic theory.